ZhaoyanLU23/AMLS_assignment23_24/README.md

 # Models
 scikit-learn
 # GPU version
-# If you want to use CPU only, use py-xgboost-cpu
+# If you want to use CPU instead, use py-xgboost-cpu
 py-xgboost-gpu
 # save results
 pandas